-1. Introduction
+1 Introduction

-Over the last decade and half, the world of business and industry witnessed numerous technology based attempts to increase its competitiveness.
+Over the last decade and half, the world of business and industry witnessed numerous technology-based attempts to increase its competitiveness.
 Unlike the initiatives that preceded this phase, which were mainly concentrated on revenue generation, this particular phase was almost exclusively cost focused.
-Streamlining, downsizing, business process reengineering, core competence and other buzzwords became a part of everyday jargon.
+Streamlining, downsizing, Business Process Re-engineering (BPR), core competence and other buzzwords became a part of everyday jargon.
 Most of these initiatives rely on some sort of enabling technology, designed to make businesses more competitive and more profitable.
 Unfortunately, despite major efforts, profitability remains a challenge.
-An alternative approach, focused on customers relationship management paradigm has been introduced, but also has failed to make a step change.
+An alternative approach, focused on customers relationship management paradigm has been introduced, but also has failed to make a step change, at least in this domain.